tikv/community/GOVERNANCE.md

 ## Decision Making Process

 Depending on the nature, decisions about the future of the project are made by the PMC or by Maintainers.
-As the technical authority, Maintainers set technical direction and priorities for the sub-project, while PMC make other high-level decisions like establishment and operation policies of sub-projects, sub-structures, promoting new Maintainers, security processes, etc. Tech New proposals and ideas (changes of major features, organization, or processes) can be brought to the PMC or Maintainers’ attention through the [Request for Change (RFC)](https://github.com/tikv/rfcs) process.
+As the technical authority, Maintainers set technical direction and priorities for the sub-project, while PMC make other high-level decisions like establishment and operation policies of sub-projects, sub-structures, promoting new Maintainers, security processes, etc. Tech New proposals and ideas (changes of major features, organization, or processes) can be brought to the PMC or Maintainers’ attention through the [Request for Comments (RFC)](https://github.com/tikv/rfcs) process.
 For the change to happen, the RFC must earn the majority votes in the corresponding group.

 ## Credits